alecrimi/effective_connectivity_toolbox/README.md

 norm_opt: = 0 means no normalization, = 1 means binarize, = 2 means divide by the maximum
 (Although convergence should be reached anyhow)

+use_multistsp: = 0 only direct connections, 1 use direct and indirect connections

+use_deconv: = 0 use normal BOLD signal, 1 perform the deconvolution of the HRF (this will require SPM12 which is not included in this repo)

 Output:

 M: the resulting effective connectivity matrix